Grand Cherokee Front Drive Shaft Rezeppa-Fixed Yoke

 We can build a conventional double cardan (CV) drive shaft (our type A).
 This type of drive shaft seems to work well in applications with up to about 3-1/2" of lift.
 Even greater, if the possibility of a minor vibration is acceptable to you.
 This requires changing out-put flange on the transfer case to a yoke.
 This may require counting the splines on the front out-put of the transfer case.
 Plan on spending between $60 and $90 for this yoke.

 Keep in mind though, that with greater lifts or the smoothest drive shaft, our multiple double cardan drive shaft may be your best choice (four U joints).
 This drive shaft can only be built with our S spline.
-The cost for this shaft is $549.00. and the required pinion yoke would be $60 rather than the $55.
+The cost for this shaft is $619.You will also need a double cardan (cv) compatible yoke for the axle.

 We will need a measurement for the length.
 Measure from either the flat machined mounting surface (face) which is just inside the pilot on the pinion flange or the lip of the flange to the face of the yoke on differential end.